HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 Given the data we just presented, wasted bytes of unminified JavaScript isn't too surprising when you look at the average.
 First parties are overwhelmingly the biggest culprits in shipping unminified JavaScript at just over 80%.
 The remainder are just under 20% that could be doing a bit more to ship less bytes over the wire.

 Minification addresses one of the first principles of web performance: ship less bytes.
 If you're failing the Lighthouse audit for unminified JavaScript, check your bundler's configuration to ensure your first party code is as streamlined for production as it can be.
-If you notice a [third-party](../third-parties) script that's unminified, it might be time to have a chat with that vendor to see what they can do to fix it.
+If you notice a third-party script that's unminified, it might be time to have a chat with that vendor to see what they can do to fix it.
+Refer to the [Third Parties](./third-parties) chapter for an even deeper look into the state of third parties on the web.

 ### Source maps

 [Source maps](https://firefox-source-docs.mozilla.org/devtools-user/debugger/how_to/use_a_source_map/index.html) are a tool that web developers use to map minified and uglified production code to their original sources.
 Source maps are used in production JavaScript files, and are a useful debugging tool.
-Source maps can be specified in a comment pointing to a source map file at the end of a resource, or as [an HTTP response header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/SourceMap).
+Source maps can be specified in a comment pointing to a source map file at the end of a resource, or as the [`SourceMap`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/SourceMap) HTTP response header.

 {{ figure_markup(
-    caption="The number of mobile pages specifying source map comments to publicly accessible source maps.", content="14%",
+    caption="The percentage of mobile pages specifying source map comments to publicly accessible source maps.", content="14%",
     classes="big-number",
     sheets_gid="1840293255",